All Episodes

 Take a guess, Brian.

-This is a very good example.
+This is a very great example.

 What was it?

-Give me a it's a wild guess.
+Give me a, it's a wild guess.

-That was with taxes, that was with everything.
+That was with everything.

 And then there were gasoline wars.

-Uh and sometimes the price would go to 25 cents.
+And sometimes the price would go to 25 cents.

-Now stop and think about this.
+Now, stop and think about this.

-Now, granted, you know, I was working my first job and I was making, I think a dollar and a quarter an hour.
+Now, granted, you know, I was working my first job and I was making, I think, a dollar and a quarter an hour.

 It didn't matter.